 Between naturally gluten free brunch foods, an abundance of recipes, and the availability of gluten free flours, really nothing is off-limits anymore.

-- Fruit, Yogurt, and Granola: Obviously the fruit and many varieties of yogurt are naturally gluten free.
+Fruit, Yogurt, and Granola: Obviously, fruit and many varieties of yogurt are naturally gluten free.
 Gluten free granola might be harder to find, but it’s easy to make as long as you are sure to get certified gluten free oats.

-- Eggs: Frittatas and omelets are often naturally gluten free.
-If you want to make a quiche, try your hand at gluten free pie crust, and try that gluten free bread in a casserole.
+Eggs: Frittatas and omelets are often naturally gluten free, and you can even make a bunch of baked eggs for breakfast sandwiches.
+If you want to make a quiche, try your hand at gluten free pie crust, or try gluten free French bread in a casserole.

 Some people prefer sweet, while others like savory when it comes to brunch.
 You’ll find ideas for everything from sweet baked treats to savory egg dishes.
 There are classic pancakes and marvelous muffins, fresh fruits and lovely coffee cakes, as well as the perfect sides to complete the meal.